-The Environment Agency (EA) has previously identified over 100 properties in Witney to be at high risk of fluvial flooding.
+The Environment Agency (EA) has previously identified Witney to be at high risk of fluvial flooding.
 The EA flood map, Risk of Flooding from Rivers and Seas, is shown in Figure 1 below.

 Figure 1 - EA flood map, Risk of Flooding from Rivers and Seas